 Whatever style of light you go for make sure it fits where you need it to.
 Super short stems, oversized or high rise bars and weird frame shapes can all make it awkward to mount lights and obviously if it’s going on your head you’ll need a helmet mount.
 Proper clamped mounts will ALWAYS be more stable than O-ring style mounts too, especially with heavier light units.

-Multiple modes are great for extending run time but frustrating if they don’t appear to make much difference or you need to try and scroll past 3 flashing modes and a complete off to get to maximum power as you plummet into a descent.
+Multiple modes are great for extending run time but frustrating if they don’t appear to make much difference or you need to try and scroll past three flashing modes and a complete off to get to maximum power as you plummet into a descent.
 Remote control switches help a lot with that though.
+There's also Exposure's extremely handy Tap technology which enables you to change light modes by tapping the unit.
 A consistently reliable battery life indicator will take the guesswork out of getting home safely and recharging indicators mean you won’t head out with a flat cell.